LangPose: Language-Aligned Motion for Robust 3D Human Pose Estimation: Methodology

-We partition the human body into six parts: upper body, lower body, head, arms, legs, and hips, as shown in Figure~\ref{fig:body_partition}.
+\textbf{Motion modeling with masked body parts. } We partition the human body into six parts: upper body, lower body, head, arms, legs, and hips, as shown in~\cref{fig:body_partition}.
 One part is then randomly chosen to be masked.

-In addition to enabling each body part to contribute to action classification, as discussed in Related Work\ref{section: related_work_multimodal} and to mitigate the problem of ambiguous spatial boundaries between concurrent actions, this technique also helps the pose encoder learn the kinematics and anatomical details of the human body more comprehensively than joint-level masking alone, capturing the coordinated movements of multiple joints.
+This technique enables the pose encoder to learn human kinematics and anatomy more comprehensively than joint-level masking by capturing coordination not only among individual joints but also across multiple body parts.
 When masked body part motion modeling is combined with multi-modal alignment prediction, the pose encoder further learns the spatial relationships of human motion within the context of corresponding actions.
 This masking technique also simulates real-world scenarios where parts of the human body may be occluded in a camera's field of view.